 If you weren’t painting for a living what do you think you’d be doing?

 I teach well, and I have a lot of abilities for any kind of work, but I do not like to be taking orders, so it would have to be something where I can be my own boss.
 Teaching appeals to me to some extent, since it allows to shape the lives of the kids.
 It is easier to say what I could not see myself doing – being locked in a sterile room with fluorescent lights… Drilling people’s teeth… Doing anything that goes against my moral principles or which I believe to be trite or useless… Or doing jobs that are dangerous, like operating table saws – because I could get distracted by an idea and cut my arm off.

 Thanks Andrew for your thoughtful responses!

 Would you like to have Andrew’s work in your home?
-Here at Artprintstopia we’ll create a gallery quality piece of art by printing and mounting his work to acrylic, aluminum, bamboo or gatorfoam (see our mounting options here).
+Here at Artprintstopia we’ll create a gallery quality piece of art by printing and mounting his work to acrylic, bamboo or dibond (aluminum composite).
 You can see Andrew’s featured work along with pricing here.
 His “Guitar Player” painting is currently being featured at 15% off.
 Don’t miss it!